FarmPEAT: farming with nature in the midland raised bog landscape

-Read MoreHydrology bulletin on rainfall, river flows, lake levels, groundwater levels and spring outflows for July 2025.
-July 2025 was warm […]
+Read MoreHydrology bulletin on rainfall, river flows, lake levels, groundwater levels and spring outflows for September 2025.
+September 2025 was relatively […]

 Read MoreQuite simply, everyone in Ireland has a role to play.
 This can be from something as simple as making sure you don’t pollute your local stream, or a local community working together to establish a Rivers Trust to enhance the rivers and lakes in their area, to a Government Department or Agency helping a Minister implement a new policy to help protect and enhance all our water bodies.